microsoft/ChakraCore-wiki/Build-Status.md

 ## Legacy Builds

-Once daily we run builds of some configurations using Windows 7 and VS 2013.
+Once daily we run builds of some configurations using Windows 7 (Windows Server 2008 R2) and VS 2013.

 |         | __Debug__ | __Test__ | __Release__ |
 |:-------:|:---------------:|:--------------:|:-----------------:|